 How did you discover your intellectual and academic interests, and how will you explore them at the University of Pennsylvania?
 Please respond considering the specific undergraduate school you have selected.
+(For students applying to the coordinated dual-degree and specialized programs, please answer these questions in regard to your single-degree school choice; your interest in the coordinated dual-degree or specialized program may be addressed through the program-specific essay.)
 (300-450 words)

 This is a pretty typical “Why This College?” essay.
 Penn wants to see that you’ve done your research and have a truly compelling reason for wanting to attend Penn, and not just any top university.
 As always, though, these essays should ultimately be about you.